 - 4.3.1 To ensure safety and respect for others in the school, students should move together in an orderly manner. - 4.3.2 Students must dismount from their bicycles in the school compound, walk and park them at the designated parking areas.
-All bicycles must be fitted with functioning handbrakes before they are allowed for use. - 4.3.3 Personal Mobility Devices (PMDs) are not allowed in the school compound. - 4.3.4 All cyclists are required to complete the online registration form.
+All bicycles must be fitted with functioning handbrakes before they are allowed for use. - 4.3.3 Students must not ride their bicycles in the school compound. - 4.3.4 Bicycles should not be brought to class. - 4.3.5 All bicycle users are required to complete the online registration form (PMD Registration form).